ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

   * Inspection data would come in almost real-time.
   * Inspecting the data may require additional tools (depends on the actual implementation)

+From what we know so far, the push based approach has more advantages and is easier to work with, so that's the approach chosen here.
+Concrete implementation options are discussed below.

+For context: gRPC is the main API for Conduit.
+The HTTP API is generated using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

+### Implementation option 1: WebSockets
+Conduit provides a streaming endpoint.
+The stream is exposed using the WebSockets API.

+grpc-gateway doesn't support WebSockets (see [this](https://github.com/grpc-ecosystem/grpc-gateway/issues/168)).
+There's an open-source proxy for it though, available [here](https://github.com/tmc/grpc-websocket-proxy/).

+### Implementation option 2: Pure gRPC
+Conduit provides a streaming endpoint.
+The stream is consumed as such, i.e. a gRPC endpoint.
+A JavaScript implementation of gRPC for browser clients exists (called [grpc-web](https://github.com/grpc/grpc-web)).
+While that would mean no changes in Conduit itself, it would require a lot of changes in the UI.

+### Chosen implementation
+[grpc-websocket-proxy](https://github.com/tmc/grpc-websocket-proxy/) mention in option 1 is relatively popular and is open-source, so using it is no risk.
+Overall

 ## Questions

 * Should we rename it to pipeline inspector instead?
 Pipeline is the term we use in the API, streams are used